ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/dloas.cddl}
 ~~~~

 ### The Software Manifests Claim (manifests) {#manifests}

-This claim contains descriptions of software present on the entity.
+Software manifest claims contain descriptions of software present on the entity.
 These manifests are installed on the entity when the software is installed or are created as part of the installation process.
 Installation is anything that adds software to the entity, possibly factory installation, the user installing elective applications and so on.
-The defining characteristic is they are created by the software manufacturer.
+The defining characteristic is that manifests are created by the software manufacturer.
-The purpose of these claims in an EAT is to relay them without modification to the verifier and possibly to the relying party.
+The manifest claim relays the values without modification to the verifier and possibly to the relying party.

-Some manifests may be signed by their software manufacturer before they are put into this EAT claim.
+Some manifests may be signed by their software manufacturer before they are included in the claim.
-When such manifests are put into this claim, the manufacturer's signature SHOULD be included.
+When manifests are put into this claim, the manufacturer's signature SHOULD be included.
-For example, the manifest might be a CoSWID signed by the software manufacturer, in which case the full signed CoSWID should be put in this claim.
+For example, the manifest might be a CoSWID signed by the software manufacturer, in which case the claim contains the full signed CoSWID.

 This claim allows multiple formats for the manifest.
 For example, the manifest may be a CBOR-format CoSWID, an XML-format SWID or other.